gohugoio/hugo/docs/content/overview/installing.md

 Ideally you should install it somewhere in your path for easy use. `/usr/local/bin` is the most probable location.

-### Installing pygments (optional)
+### Installing Pygments (optional)

-The Hugo executable has one *optional* external dependency for source code highlighting (pygments).
+The Hugo executable has one *optional* external dependency for source code highlighting (Pygments).

-If you want to have source code highlighting using the [highlight shortcode](/extras/highlighting) you need to install the python-based pygments program.
-The procedure is outlined on the [pygments home page](http://pygments.org).
+If you want to have source code highlighting using the [highlight shortcode](/extras/highlighting), you need to install the Python-based Pygments program.
+The procedure is outlined on the [Pygments home page](http://pygments.org).

 ## Upgrading Hugo

-Upgrading hugo is as easy as downloading and replacing the executable you’ve placed in your path.
+Upgrading Hugo is as easy as downloading and replacing the executable you’ve placed in your path.